csesoc/vue-frontend-assessment/README.md

 <h2 id="getting-started">3.
 Getting Started 😎</h2>

+If you do not have `pnpm` installed, you can do so by running the command `npm install -g pnpm`.
+Then verify it by running `pnpm --version`.

 Starting up the frontend
 1. Fork this repository into your own GitHub account.
 2. Navigate to the `/frontend` directory and run `pnpm install`.